actions/runner-images/README.md

 - [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners#supported-runners-and-hardware-resources)
 - [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#software)

-***What image version is used in my build?*** Usually, image deployment takes 3-4 days and documentation in `main` branch is updated only when deployment is finished.
-To find out which image version and what software versions are used in specific build, see logs of `Set up job` (GitHub Actions) or `Initialize job` (Azure DevOps) steps.
+***What image version is used in my build?*** Usually, image deployment takes 3-4 days, and documentation in the `main` branch is only updated when deployment is finished.
+To find out which image version and what software versions are used in a specific build, see `Set up job` (GitHub Actions) or `Initialize job` (Azure DevOps) step log.

 ***Looking for other Linux distributions?*** We do not plan to offer other Linux distributions.
 We recommend using Docker if you'd like to build using other distributions with the hosted virtual environments.
 Alternatively, you can leverage [self-hosted runners] and fully customize your environment to your needs.